OpenHD/OpenHDMicroservice/readme.md

 ## Available microservices

-Currently there are two, camera and power sensor microservices.
+Currently there are three: power sensor, camera, and GPIO microservices.

 Only the power sensor microservice is fully functional